 Most searched car in six states MSRP: $19,850

 The top-ranking sedan in our study, the Honda Civic, was the third most searched vehicle in the country and the first in six states.
-While interest in the Honda Civic was less geographically widespread than the Ford F-150 and Silverado, it was the most searched car overall in the entire Northeast region.
+While interest in the Honda Civic was less geographically widespread than interest in the Ford F-150 and Silverado, it was the most searched car overall in the entire Northeast region.
 Similarly, the Civic packs a punch by taking the top spot in two of the country's most populated states: California and New York.

 4. Toyota Tacoma